 - Inquisitive nature regarding a wide variety of subjects (multiple minors, wide ranging reading interests, wide ranging outside interests and involvement, etc.)

 - Scholarly interests (plans for grad school or professional school, evidence of research agenda / outlook for future work, etc.)

-Candidates for Outstanding Senior are required to submit an essay detailing why they believe they exemplify the values of the Honors Program.
-After an interview with the finalists, the Outstanding Senior is determined by an committee of faculty from across the University.
+Candidates for Outstanding Scholar are required to submit an essay detailing why they believe they exemplify the values of the Honors Program.
+After an interview with the finalists, the Outstanding Scholar is determined by an committee of faculty from across the University.

-Recent winners of the Outstanding Senior Award include:
+Recent winners of the Outstanding Scholar Award include: